Rihanna Reportedly Slams ‘Cold-Hearted’ Drake, Calls Jennifer Lopez Romance ‘The Ultimate Betrayal’

 A source close to Rihanna recently revealed to the site that the star is supposedly “really angry with Drake” after he posted a number of sweet photos with Jennifer to social media in recent weeks, while People reported that the rumored couple have been spotted out on a number of “flirty” dates.

-As for why Rihanna is supposedly so angry with her ex and reportedly not afraid to diss the couple, the site’s source admitted that Rihanna allegedly feels as though Drake is “flaunting his relationship with [Jennifer] knowing it would hurt [her]” seeing as she and Drake only called off their romance in October.
+As for why Rihanna is supposedly so angry with her ex and reportedly not afraid to diss the couple, the site’s source admitted that Rihanna allegedly feels as though Drake is “flaunting his relationship with [Jennifer] knowing it would hurt [her]” as she and Drake only called off their romance in October.

-“Everything [Drake’s] done since their split has been cold-hearted,” continued the source of Rihanna’s take on Drake dating Lopez, which likely includes the rapper dissing Rihanna by calling their 2016 duet “Work” an “old vibe” during a recent performance.
+“Everything [Drake’s] done since their split has been cold-hearted,” continued the source about Rihanna’s take on Drake dating Lopez, which likely includes the rapper dissing Rihanna by calling their 2016 duet “Work” an “old vibe” during a recent performance.
 “They’ve always had an up and down relationship but Rihanna really thought he would still at least be considerate of her feelings.”

 The Rihanna insider then went on to allege that the singer now believes that all the sweet things Drake said to her while they were dating, including his gushing speech at the 2016 MTV Video Music Awards in which he admitted he was “in love” with her, were lies.